Table of contents

 The Staining Problem

-Methylene blue is one of the most intensely colored substances you will encounter in daily life.
+Methylene blue in its standard oxidized form is one of the most intensely colored substances you will encounter in daily life.
 A single drop can turn a glass of water vivid blue.
 Now imagine that compound embedded in a soft, chewable gummy that you hold in your mouth, chew with your teeth, and move around with your tongue before swallowing.

-The staining potential of methylene blue gummies is significant.
+The staining potential of a conventional oxidized-MB gummy is significant.
 Your teeth, tongue, gums, and lips will turn blue during and after consumption.
 For a supplement taken daily, this means beginning every morning with a blue mouth — a cosmetic consequence that most capsule and properly diluted liquid users avoid entirely.

 Capsules bypass the oral cavity.
 You swallow them whole with water, and the methylene blue is released in the stomach, well past anything that smiles at other people.
-For users who take methylene blue before work or social activities, the staining difference between gummies and capsules is a practical deal-breaker.
+For users who take methylene blue before work or social activities, the staining difference between a blue gummy and a capsule is a practical deal-breaker.

 Ingredient Profile: What Else Is in the Gummy?

-A gummy supplement requires a long ingredient list by necessity.
-The gummy base needs gelatin or pectin for structure, sugar or sugar alcohols for sweetness, citric acid for tartness, natural or artificial flavours to mask the taste of the active ingredient, coloring agents. and coating agents to prevent sticking.
+A candy-grade gummy supplement requires a long ingredient list by necessity.
+The base needs gelatin or pectin for structure, sugar or sugar alcohols for sweetness, citric acid for tartness, natural or artificial flavours to mask the taste of the active ingredient, coloring agents, and coating agents to prevent sticking.
 Some formulas also include preservatives to extend shelf life.

-For health-conscious users who focus on clean, minimal formulas, the gummy format introduces a significant number of additional ingredients. . . many of which (sugar, flavourings, coating agents) offer no health benefit and exist solely to make the delivery format palatable.
+For health-conscious users who focus on clean, minimal formulas, the conventional gummy format introduces a significant number of additional ingredients — many of which (sugar, flavourings, coating agents) offer no health benefit and exist solely to make the delivery format palatable.
+A gummy does not have to be built this way.
+A pectin base sweetened with stevia, colored with blueberry extract, and formulated with zero sugar keeps the list nearly as short as a capsule’s.
+The difference is whether the manufacturer treats the gummy as candy or as a supplement.

 Shelf Stability and Storage

 Methylene blue in dry capsule form, stored in an opaque bottle away from light and heat, can maintain potency for 18 to 24 months.
-Methylene blue in a gummy matrix, exposed to the sugar-acid-moisture environment of the gel, may degrade faster. . . though specific stability data for methylene blue gummies is scarce because the format is too new for extensive shelf-life studies.
+Methylene blue in a candy-grade gummy matrix, exposed to a sugar-acid-moisture environment, may degrade faster — though specific stability data for methylene blue gummies is scarce because the format is too new for extensive shelf-life studies.
+Storage habits matter for any format: keep the bottle cool, dry, and out of direct sunlight, since heat and light accelerate degradation over time.

 Gummies also tend to stick together in warm conditions, melt in direct sunlight, and develop texture changes (hardening or becoming overly soft) more readily than capsules.
 If you live in a warm climate or do not have climate-controlled storage, capsules are the more robust choice.